CE, Brexit and Authorised Representatives

-On the surface, third-country manufacturers are not required to have an EU-based Authorised Representative , however, some CE Marking Directives include explicit requirements regarding Authorised Representatives, while others like the Machinery Directive, have implicit requirements that result in third country manufacturers need to have an Authorised Representative based in the EU.
+On the surface, third-country manufacturers are not required to have an EU-based Authorised Representative .
+However, some CE Marking Directives include explicit requirements regarding Authorised Representatives.
+In contrast, others like the Machinery Directive, have implicit requirements that result in third-country manufacturers needing to have an Authorised Representative based in the EU.

 How will Brexit affect my Authorised Representative?

-Since the UK and Northern Ireland will be leaving the EU at the end of March, 2019, any organization that offers Authorised Representative services will no longer be able to meet the requirement for being based in the EU.
-Where an individual is acting as an Authorised Representative, they have the option to move from the UK to any other EU Member State before the UK officially exits the union.
+Since the UK and Northern Ireland will be leaving the EU at the end of March 2019, any organization that offers Authorised Representative services will no longer be able to meet the requirement for being based in the EU.
+When an individual acts as an Authorised Representative, they can move from the UK to any other EU Member State before the UK officially exits the union.
 Where an organization is providing an Authorised Representative service, they have the option to move their corporate headquarters to any other EU Member member state.
-Once they can show that they are based in an EU country, then they can legitimately offer Authorised Representative services again.
+Once they can show that they are based in an EU country, they can legitimately offer Authorised Representative services.

 Need help with CE Marking?
 I can help!
 Contact me at +1 (519) 650-4753 or by email.